houhaol/gps-alpha-lab/README.md

 - Begin a Neon recording.
 - Start up the gps-alpha-lab app, accept all permissions (if you have not done so yet), and tap the white button to start a GPS recording.
 - Walk around and explore!
-- If you walk past any landmarks of interest, simply click the `Send GPS Event` button in the app.
+- If you walk past any landmarks of interest, simply tap the `Send GPS Event` button in the app.
   - You will need to connect the Companion Device to the hotspot of a second phone to enable this functionality.
   - If that hotspot is also connected to the Internet, then the gps-alpha-lab app will reverse geocode the Event on the fly, so that it shows up as an address name on Pupil Cloud.
 Otherwise, it will show up on Pupil Cloud as `gps_event`.
 - When you are finished, first tap the red button in the gps-alpha-lab app, and then stop the Neon recording.